Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Conclusions

 Using SM and BSM Asimov likelihoods in the $(c_W,c_{\widetilde{W}})$ plane, we compared the expected sensitivity of the reconstructed SDM against the azimuthal decay angles $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$ and the kinematic observable $p_T^Z$, considering both shape-only and shape-plus-yield configurations.
 We found that the SDM provides a clear simultaneous separation of CP-even and CP-odd effects, producing less degenerate confidence regions than the angular observables.

-Kinematic variables remain important for constraining the operators we examine in this work, as we find $p_T^Z$ to produce superior 1D limits on the CP-odd $O_{\widetilde{W}}$ operator, and tighter 2D contour bounds in the SM Asimov data compared to the SDM.
-However, the SDM approach presented here exceeds the 1D constraining power of $p_T^Z$ for the CP-even $O_W$ operator, and provides superior differentiating power scenarios where genuine BSM physics is present, making the SDM a powerful tool for potential discoveries at the LHC and beyond.
+Kinematic variables remain important for constraining the operators we examine in this work, as we find $p_T^Z$ to produce more stringent one-dimensional limits on the CP-odd $O_{\widetilde{W}}$ operator, and tighter two dimensional contour bounds in the SM Asimov data compared to the SDM.
+However, the SDM approach presented here exceeds the one-dimensional constraining power of $p_T^Z$ for the CP-even $O_W$ operator, and provides superior differentiating power scenarios where genuine BSM physics is present, making the SDM a powerful tool for potential discoveries at the LHC and beyond.
 The methodology shown here can be expanded further, to utilise kinematic information in order to use the SDM differentially or to isolate a NP-enhanced region of phase space.
 Limits from kinematic observables are also more sensitive to unitarity bounds, which are not present in this study, such as those applied in ATLAS's interpretation of their recent $W^+Z$ production measurement~\cite{ATLAS:2025edf}.
 The application of clipping scans in future studies to remove unphysical unitarity-violating contributions from the SMEFT operators could greatly benefit the competitiveness of the SDM approach.

 The present study is intentionally idealised.
 Background contamination, detector effects, and systematic uncertainties were neglected in order to isolate the intrinsic sensitivity of the SDM to SMEFT effects.
 In addition, all results were obtained at leading order, while higher-order QCD and electroweak corrections are known to be important in $WZ$ production.
 Extending the tomographic framework to include these effects, together with a full treatment of experimental systematics and additional diboson channels, is therefore an important next step.